tramlinehq/docs/src/pages/jobs.md

 :::note

-This is a remote position and you'll be joining as a **full-time contractor**.
-We're primarily looking at candidates from India, but we're open to SEA candidates as well.
+This is a remote position and you'll be joining as a full-time contractor.
+We're primarily looking at candidates from India, but we're open to timezones within +/-4 hours of India.

 :::